rednexx46/esp32-orchestrator/README.md

 * Be sure to protect MongoDB with authentication.
 * Use Docker secrets or .env for managing sensitive values.
 * If using MQTT auth, match credentials with your broker config.
+* Always validate and secure the Cipher API if exposed over the network.